SaifAqqad/AspireRunner/src/AspireRunner.Tool/README.md

 ```

 > [!NOTE]
-> The runner will prioritize using the dashboard bundled with the [Aspire workload](https://learn.microsoft.com/en-us/dotnet/aspire/fundamentals/setup-tooling?tabs=linux&pivots=dotnet-cli), if it's installed.
+> The runner will prioritize using the dashboard bundled with
+> the [Aspire workload](https://learn.microsoft.com/en-us/dotnet/aspire/fundamentals/setup-tooling?tabs=linux&pivots=dotnet-cli) if it's installed, otherwise, The runner will
+> download the dashboard to the user's `.dotnet` directory (`~/.dotnet/.AspireRunner`).